-Bill Gaythwaite’s debut novel, Underburn, was published by Delphinium Books in 2023.
-His short fiction has appeared in Subtropics, Chicago Quarterly Review, Willow Springs, South Carolina Review, Puerto del Sol, and many other publications.
-Bill’s work has been included in several anthologies and has been a finalist in numerous competitions.
-Three of his stories have been nominated for the Pushcart Prize.
+Bill Gaythwaite is the forty-fifth winner of the Drue Heinz Literature Prize.
+His debut novel, Underburn, was published in 2023, and his short fiction has appeared in Subtropics, Chicago Quarterly Review, Willow Springs, South Carolina Review, Puerto del Sol, and many other publications.
 Bill is currently the Assistant Director for Special Populations at Columbia Law School.
-He lives in New Jersey with his partner.
+He grew up in Boston and lives in New Jersey with his partner.

 Winner of the 2025 Drue Heinz Literature Prize